Des & Sandie Nichols

 A serene scene just outside Camden

-We headed further south and have arrived at the idyllic village of Kennebunkport, made famous not just because it is ridiculously picturesque but also because President George H.W.
-Bush (the loved and credible one) had his summer home here.
+A further 100 miles south is the idyllic village of Kennebunkport, made famous not just because it is ridiculously picturesque but also because President George H.W.
+Bush (the loved and credible one) had his summer home here (see Chapter 18).
 He had spent much of his childhood in the area and it was clearly his spiritual home.
-Kennebunkport is a true former fishing village in essence, now with a population of around 4,000 lucky residents, reached by a bridge over the eponymous river and made up of a collection of wonderful wooden buildings.
+Kennebunkport is the most picturesque fishing village, with a population of around 4,000 lucky residents.
+It is reached by a bridge over the eponymous river and made up of a collection of wonderful wooden buildings.
 It is no surprise that it is home to one of the wealthiest communities in Maine.
 It does not take long to walk the few streets and even less time to be tempted to another fresh lobster at one of the many eateries.
-We were advised that the best restaurant for seafood lies a mile outside - Mabel's Lobster Claw; nestling on the side of the road, you eat outside on the verandah as the cars go by, French-style.
+We were advised that the best restaurant for seafood lies a mile outside - Mabel's Lobster Claw.
+Nestling on the side of the road, it welcomes you to eat outside on the verandah as the cars go by, French-style.
 Mabel did not disappoint.
 The lobster risotto, served elegantly in large scallop shells, and the inevitable soft-shell red lobster were simply spectacular.

 Kennebunkport